open-contracting-extensions/ocds_partyDetails_scale_extension/README.md

 ## Guidance

-* For small and medium-sized enterprises, if you can distinguish between the two sizes, use the 'small' and 'medium' codes.
+For small and medium-sized enterprises, if you can distinguish between the two sizes, use the 'small' and 'medium' codes.
 Otherwise, use the 'sme' code.

+For self-employed individuals and sole traders, if you can distinguish them from micro enterprises, use the 'selfEmployed' code.
+Otherwise, use the 'micro' code.

-* For self-employed individuals, sole traders, and enterprises without employees, use the 'micro' code.
-(This aligns with all laws and regulations we have seen so far.)
+For enterprises without employees, use the 'micro' code.

 ## Example